Emruur/DevInsight/README.md

 After adding a repository, you may observe a loading state, represented by a spinning icon on a repository tile.
 This indicates that the repository data is being fetched and processed.

 Patience During Load: Repository analysis can take some time depending on the size of the repository and the complexity of the data.
 Patience during this phase is key.

+### 5.2.
+Selecting a Repository
+Overview: After adding a repository, you can click on any repository tile to view detailed analytics.

+#### Selecting Date: Once you click on a repository, a dialog box prompts you to select a date for analysis.
+Choose a date from the dropdown menu and click "Select" to proceed with data analysis for that date.
+Click "Close" to return to the homepage.

+### 5.3.
+Repository Analytics Dashboard
+Overview: This dashboard provides a detailed view of commits, pull requests (PRs), and issues for the selected repository.

+#### Navigation:
+The dashboard is divided into three tabs: Commits, PRs, and Issues.
+Click on the desired tab to view detailed analytics for each section.

+### 5.4.
+Viewing Commits
+Overview: This section provides detailed statistics and data about commits made in the repository.

+#### Commit Details:
+Each commit is listed with details such as the developer’s name, GitHub username, number of additions, deletions, files changed, and the total number of commits.
+Use the "Filter by" dropdown to refine displayed results based on specific criteria.

+### 5.5.
+Viewing Pull Requests and Issues
+Overview: Similar to the commits tab, this section provides insights into PRs and issues associated with the repository.

+#### PR and Issue Details:
+Detailed metrics including the average issue resolution time, number of issues assigned/created/resolved, and similar metrics for PRs are displayed.
+Filtering options are also available to customize the data presentation.

+### 5.6.
+Using Filters
+Overview: Both the "Commits" and "Issues" sections include filters to help you refine the data displayed.

+#### Applying Filters:
+Click on the "Filter by" dropdown.
+Select your preferred criteria, such as "Number of Issues Created" or "Average Issue Resolution Time".
+The dashboard will update to reflect your chosen filters.

+#### 5.7.
+Navigating Back
+Back Button: Each detailed analytics page features a "Back" button that returns you to the previous screen or the homepage, allowing for easy navigation between different sections of the application.